 Your hydroponic system should be cleaned regularly to keep it in tip-top condition.
 While you don’t need to remove the plants, you do need to ensure that they are properly contained.

 The first step is to choose a hydroponics system that is specifically designed for growing plants in water.
 It will help you take care of your hydroponic system more easily and with less maintenance required.

 Then, choose the right kind of cleaning supplies for your hydroponics system.
-You will also need some grow room essentials such as growing media, lighting, pH testing equipment and so on.
+You will also need some growing room essentials such as growing media, lighting, pH testing equipment, and so on.